“What if athletes could receive calls, on their personal mobiles, without sharing their number with the caller?"

 When I was the media manager of the New Zealand Rugby League team, there was significant media interest in my athletes.
 But the players were scattered across teams in New Zealand, Australia and England.
 To maximise coverage, a lot of media interviews needed to happen by phone.
 But what was the best way to connect everyone?

 Sharing the personal mobile numbers of the athletes meant I was rolling the dice with their privacy.
 With worldwide media disruption and increased attention on player welfare, that didn’t sit well with me.
-But maintaining privacy meant either arranging calls through other peoples’ phones (which restricted access), or getting the athletes to initiate calls themselves (which had a poor success rate).
+But arranging calls without compromising privacy meant all sorts of rigmarole and inefficiencies for everyone involved.

 So I started talking to my industry peers to see how they were solving the problem.
 From professional sport to entertainment to politics – and from Melbourne to London to Los Angles – similar frustrations emerged.